boldbi/aspnet-core-sample/README.md

     </table>

- ## How to run sample
+ ## How to run sample using command prompt

-  1. Open Windows PowerShell in this file [location](https://github.com/boldbi/aspnet-core-sample/tree/master/BoldBI.Embed.Sample).
+  1. Open command prompt in this file [location](https://github.com/boldbi/aspnet-core-sample/tree/master/BoldBI.Embed.Sample).

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been restored, use the `dotnet build` command to build the project.